yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 Absolutely!
 They use cutting-edge technologies, never sleep, and hardly eat or drink anything except coffee!
 Do they believe in your business success?
 No doubts about it;
-they live and breathe all those features, releases, continuous delivery, user experience, etc. Are you sure they are developing the product correctly?
+they live and breathe all those features, releases, continuous delivery, user experience, etc. Are you sure they are developing the product **correctly**?
 Well, yes, you're pretty sure; why wouldn't they? ...

 Does this sound familiar?
 I can't count how many times I've heard these stories told by startup founders.
-Most of them are in love with their teams ... until that day when it's time to hire a new one.
+Most of them are in love with their teams ... until that day when it's time to hire **a new one**.
 There could be many possible reasons for such a fiasco, but one of them is a lack of regular, systematic, and independent **technical reviews**.
 Nothing demotivates a development team more than a lack of attention